Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: The non-degenerate case

 \end{prop}

-The following is the main result of this section. \begin{thm} Let $f$, $n$, $s$, and $d$ be as in the introduction.
-Suppose that $f$ is non-degenerate w.r.t.~$\Delta_0(f)$.
+From Proposition \ref{prop:CANsigma} we will derive the following evidence for Conjecture \ref{con1}. \begin{thm} Let $f$, $n$, $s$, and $d$ be as in the introduction.
+Suppose that $f$ is non-degenerate with respect to $\Delta_0(f)$.
 Then Conjecture \ref{con1} with $\varepsilon=0$ holds for $f$.
 Namely, there is $c$ such that for all integers $N>0$ and all primitive $N$-th roots of unity $\xi$, one has

 Furthermore, for all large primes $p$ (with `large' depending on $f$), all integers $m>0$ and all primitive $p^m$-th roots of unity $\xi$ one has

 \end{thm}

 \begin{proof}[Proof of Proposition \ref{prop:CANsigma}] In \cite{CAN} it is shown that one can take a constant $c$ so that (\ref{eq:CAN}) holds for all large primes $p$ and al $m\ge 2$.
 So, there is only left to prove that for each prime $p$ there is a constant $c_p$ (depending on $p$) such that for each integer $m\ge 2$ one has